luismeyer95/balar/README.md

 # Balar

-Efficient bulk processing made simpler, for Typescript + Node.js.
+Describe a plan to process one item, let it automatically scale to handle more.
+Efficient bulk async processing made simpler for Typescript + Node.js.

 ---